-4.4 INFORMATION PRODUCTION
+1.5 INFORMATION PRODUCTION

 All information produced during design should take a model and data first approach, whereby drawings are always derived from 3D models.
 Drawings that are produced must have a clear use and information receiver.
 When updates are required to drawings the model should always be first updated and then this change cascades into the drawings, ensuring that 3D and 2D information are aligned.
 This process can often become convoluted with a number of design authoring software's typically being used to develop information.
 Because of this, the development of processes is fundamental.
-These should be documented in the project DEXP, and the Task Information Delivery Plan (TIDP).
-The projects Master Information Delivery Plan (MIDP) should clearly document what information is being produced as outlined in the Exchange Information Requirements.
+These should be documented in the project DEXP The projects Master Information Delivery Plan (MIDP) should clearly document what information is being produced as outlined in the Exchange Information Requirements.